 Do you see red spots on your dog’s skin?
 It could be result of:

 - Allergies.
 Just like humans, dogs can get rashes due to allergies.
 The allergies could be food related or environmental.
-If you suspect that your dog is suffering from food allergies, talk to your vet about trying a holistic dog food diet and/or hypoallergenic dog treats.
+If you suspect that your dog is suffering from food allergies, talk to your vet about identifying the culprit.

 - Bacterial Infection.
-Your dog could be suffering from a bacterial infection, such as a staph infection.
-This skin infection can cause itchiness and crusting.
-Other common bacterial infections in canines include pyoderma and impetigo.
+Your dog could be suffering from a bacterial infection, which can cause itchiness and crusting.
+A few of the most common bacterial infections in canines include staph infections and impetigo.
 If you’ve noticed that your dog has recently had skin abrasions or cuts, bacterial infections could be the cause.
 Bacterial infections are nothing to stress too much about, as long as you treat them upon discovery.
-They can be cured with antibiotic ointment.
+They can usually be cured with your vet’s help and some antibiotic ointment.

 Practice prevention by keeping your dog vaccinated and ensuring that his living space is clean.
 Make sure to wash your dog regularly and bathe with care.